 Reputation Marketing: Keys to Success

-According to the Online Reviews Survey, 53 percent of customers expect businesses to respond to their negative reviews within a week.
-But businesses are failing to meet this expectation.
-63 percent of customers say that a business has never responded to their review.
+According to the Online Reviews Survey, 53% of customers expect businesses to respond to their negative reviews within a week.
+But businesses are failing to meet this expectation with 63% of customers saying that a business has never even responded to their review.

-Keep in mind, too, that protecting your reputation isn’t a one-time thing.
-It’s an ongoing process that requires you to regularly monitor (and address) what’s being said online.
-Your reputation marketing strategy should be crafted in a way that simplifies this process, while also quickly alerting you of any critical reviews or feedback that may require urgent attention.
+An essential brand management skill that will help your reputation marketing efforts is the ability to regularly monitor (and address) what’s being said online.
+Your reputation marketing strategy should be crafted in a way that simplifies this process, while also quickly alerting you of any critical reviews or feedback that require urgent attention.

 Negative reviews and social media comments can quickly damage your reputation marketing strategy.
-That’s why you must have a plan in place for mitigating specific issues and responding to critics in ways that protect your reputation.
+That’s why you must have a crisis communication plan in place for mitigating specific issues and responding to critics in ways that protect your reputation.
+This enables your organization to communicate during a major threat to your business and brand reputation.

-Take preventative instead of reactive measures.
-Resolve critical customer issues.
-Build relationships and foster goodwill with the media.
-Respond to online reviews.
+It’s important to take preventative instead of reactive measures.
+Also, be sure to resolve critical customer issues and build relationships and foster goodwill with the media.
+Learn how to respond to negative reviews as well as positive feedback.
 When releasing important external communications, consult with your PR and legal teams.

-Sometimes, your happiest customers aren’t the most vocal ones.
-They remain quiet about their experience with your business, while critics are quick to tell everybody else about their experience.
+Sometimes, your brand’s happiest customers aren’t the most vocal ones.
+They remain quiet about their experience with your business, while critics are quick to tell everybody else about their negative experience.

 Read this comprehensive guide on how to ask customers for reviews.

-I know: no business can really suppress or censor negative feedback, especially in today’s age of online reviews.
+Here’s the thing: no business can really suppress or censor negative feedback.
 But you can definitely prevent negative reviews from happening.

-Once you identify negative trends that are impacting the customer experience, work on resolving any issues and making the necessary improvements.
-If multiple customers say the food is too cold across reviews and surveys, for example, make an operational change to make sure the food is hot enough when it’s served.
+It’s also crucial for your organization to identify negative trends that are impacting the customer experience, then to work on resolving any issues and making the necessary improvements.
+Enterprise brands often utilize natural language processing (NLP) technology to do this.
+If, for example, multiple reviews and social media comments indicate that the food is too cold, make an operational change in relevant locations to make sure the food is hot enough when it’s served.

 Greater search engine visibility can be achieved through smart use of positive reviews and proactive management of your business listings and information.